 The details and facts were presented in a manner suitable for all ages and all languages.
 Jokes were made often, and our group was often in fits of laughter.

-Once we’d had our fair share of learning we were ushered into a small theatre to be present at the removing of our Hangi.
-A Hangi, is a meal, that has been cooking underground with white hot rocks similar to the Samoan Umo and the Fijian Lovo.
+Once we’d had our fair share of learning we were ushered into a small theatre to be present at the removal of our Hangi.
+A Hangi is a meal, that has been cooked underground with white hot rocks similar to the Samoan Umo and the Fijian Lovo.

 Almost everything being translated from Maori into English made the authenticity even more palpable.
-A real exquisite touch.
+A really exquisite touch.

-The experience is great value and certainly a must do if you want to get a taste and give support to the Maori culture and language.
+The experience is of great value and certainly, a must-do if you want to get a taste and give support to the Maori culture and language.